-Believed to have originated on the Indian subcontinent, ginger was first exported to Europe in the first century AD and was reportedly used extensively by the Romans.
+Belonging to the same family (Zingiberaceae) as turmeric, cardamom, and galangal, ginger is believed to have originated on the Indian subcontinent.
+Ginger was first exported to Europe in the 1st century AD and was reportedly used extensively by the Romans.

 What Do Researchers Know About the Health Benefits of Ginger?